 The RSPs recognize insurance revenue for each period over the coverage period of a group of contracts.
+The RSPs collect premiums from members each month, a month in arrears, and premiums received in each month are estimated as being equal to the premiums written in the previous month.
 Insurance service expenses consist of incurred claims and other insurance expenses, and losses on onerous groups of contracts and reversals of such losses.
 All expenses including administration expenses are directly attributable to insurance contracts and are classified in insurance service expenses.